-In the EV-302/KN-A39 study, AEs occurred in both treatment arms in almost all patients.
+In the EV-302 / KN-A39 study, AEs occurred in both treatment arms in almost all patients.
 The results were only presented additionally.

-Serious adverse events (SAEs)
+Serious adverse events (SAEs) and therapy discontinuation due to AEs

-For the endpoint of SAEs, there was no statistically significant difference between the treatment arms.
+For the endpoints SAEs and therapy discontinuation due to AEs, there was no statistically significant difference between the treatment arms.